unixbigot/rankle/README.md

 # Rankle - find out why you have gone metaviral

-This program uses the python mastodon api to look at toots and determine which are the accounts with the highest follower count that retooted you.
+This program uses the python mastodon api to look at toots and determine which are the accounts with the highest follower count that boosted you.

 The intent is to answer "halp, why have my notifications assplode"